 According to the United Nations, election observation is a valuable tool for improving the quality of elections, as:

 “Observers help build public confidence in the honesty of electoral processes.
 Observation can help promote and protect the civil and political rights of participants in elections.
 It can lead to the correction of errors or weak practices, even while an election process is still under way.
 It can deter manipulation and fraud, or expose such problems if they do occur.
 When observers issue positive reports, it builds trust in the democratic process and enhances the legitimacy of the governments that emerge from elections.”

-- International observers, from organisations such as the Organisation of African Unity (OAU) and the Commonwealth, often have vast experience of elections in various parts of the world and are able to give us invaluable advice and support.
+International observers often have vast experience of elections in various parts of the world and are able to give an election management body like the Electoral Commission invaluable advice and support.

 What they do

-Observers keep an eye on voting procedures, the counting of votes, and the determination and declaration of results.
+Observers keep an eye on the voting process at voting stations, the counting of votes, and the final counting, determination and declaration of results.

 How to apply

-Applications for organisations to observe the 2016 Municipal Elections are now closed.
-Please direct any enquiries to email@example.com.
+Applications for organisations to observe the 2019 National and Provincial Elections are now open.

 - Fax to (012) 622 5369

 Please note that election observation is a voluntary activity with no remuneration.
 Only ORGANISATIONS need apply.